disreal48/meet/README.md

 ### Scenario 1

+Given the main page is open;
+When the user sees the list of all upcoming events;
+Then the user should see that each event element is collapsed by default;

+### Scenario 2

 Given the user is viewing a list of upcoming events;
 When the user clicks on an event;
 Then the event details should be displayed.

-### Scenario 2
+### Scenario 3

 Given the user is viewing a list of upcoming events with event details displayed;
 When the user clicks on the same event again;
 Then the event details should be hidden.

-### Scenario 3

-Given the user is viewing a list of upcoming events with event details displayed;
-When the user clicks on another event;
-The currently shown event detail should be hidden;
-And the clicked event details should be displayed.

 ## Feature 3: Specify Number of Events